Christmas ornaments on the cheap? Yes please! Even better when you can whip them up from scraps and keep the whole kit in a small bag.

 I love these little ornaments for a few reasons.

-One, they are SUPER quick to make, you just need a yo-yo maker (you can get them for cheap at Joanns with a coupon with the quilting notions) and with a little bit of prep you can take them anywhere to stitch up.
+One, they are SUPER quick to make, if you want to make things easy you just need a yo-yo maker (you can get them for cheap at Joann’s with a coupon with the quilting notions) but it’s possible to make them without one.

 Two, they make use of little scraps, each yo-yo needs ~4 inch square of fabric (less for little yo-yos).
 You can make a whole set from a fat quarter and since you need so little you can make a big variety for a small amount of cash.

 1. Make a regular yo-yo

 2. Sew a loop of felt on the back for a hanger.
 Large loop if you plan to use it to hang the ornament or small loop if you’re going to use hooks.